neilsardesai/chrono-swift/README.md

 ### Extract Date

-To extract a date from a natural language phrase, simply pass in the phrase to `Chrono`'s `dateFrom(naturalLanguageString:)` method.
+To extract a date from a natural language phrase, simply pass in the phrase to `Chrono`’s `dateFrom(naturalLanguageString:)` method.
 Here, the reference date is assumed to be the current system date.

 ```swift
 let date = chrono.dateFrom(naturalLanguageString: "Remind me in 2 days")